MannuVilasara/qswitch/README.md

 **First of all, DM me on Discord `@dev_mannu` if you want to use this and don't understand how to make it work.**

+> NOTE: So far I only suggest using them with ii, caelestia & noctalia. it might not work with all

 ## Description

 `qswitch` allows you to switch between different QuickShell configurations (flavours) seamlessly.
 It manages the QS process, updates Hyprland keybinds, and sources flavour-specific keybind files.